andrewserong/audiojs/README.md

 ### License

 audio.js is released under the MIT license.
 Included MP3 and Ogg files are Creative Commons licensed tracks from [Bensound.com](http://www.bensound.com/)

+### Additions for this fork (by Andrew Serong)

+The only incredibly minor change so far, in `audio.js` is to wrap the forward slash in the time / duration div in a span element with class `time-slash`.
+This enables you to easily hide it in a media query if you want to.